dongguang82/Udacity_car_term1/Project1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I read in the file using for loop for all the image files under the folder of "test_images" then converted the images to grayscale.
+Second, I define efine a kernel size 3 and apply Gaussian smoothing

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

 If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline